How to reduce food waste this Christmas

 - Defrost a tub of vanilla ice-cream until softened slightly, meanwhile chop up or crumble your leftover desserts.
 Stir through your crumbled dessert.
 Refreeze and serve with crushed candy canes on top.

-- To use leftover custard, cut up leftover fruits and place into popsicle molds.
+- To use leftover custard, cut up leftover fruits and place into popsicle moulds.
 Pour over leftover custard and freeze into fruity custard pops.

 - Turn Christmas cake into Christmas Pudding Truffles, which are easy to snack on for afternoon tea with a cuppa.